informalsystems/vdd/lightclient/verification.md

 To do so, `VerifyBisection` first downloads the necessary information from the _primary_, by calling `QueryPrimary`.
 This information includes a signed header `sh`, and two validator sets `vs, nextVs`.
-The result of `QueryPrimary` is passed as input, together with the `trustedState`, to the function `VerifySingle`.
+The result of `QueryPrimary`, together with the `trustedState`, is passed as input to the function `VerifySingle`.
+If there are no errors, `VerifySingle` returns a new trusted state.
-Based on the result of `VerifySingle`, either the signed header `sh` is returned, or a new signed header is computed recursively.
-(TODO: fix)
+In `VerifyBisection`, either the new trusted state obtained as result of `VerifySingle` is returned, or a new signed header is computed recursively.

 We give the pseudocode of `VerifyBisection` below, as well as the specifications of the functions called by it.